 Mícheál Ó hAodha was born in Galway, Ireland, the eldest of 11 children and grew up between the west of Ireland and the north of England.
-He is one of the last of a very small group of poets who write in both Irish and English.
+He is one of the last of a very small group of poets who write solely in Irish.

 Feel free to email me with any questions or comments, or to just say hello!